takeyamajp/docker-postfix/README.md

     EXPOSE 465

 ## How to use
 You can send a mail using a secure connection (SSL/TLS).
+In advance you have to add a A record and SPF record to your DNS server.

     docker run -d --name postfix \
            -e TIMEZONE=Asia/Tokyo \